matrix-io/matrix-documentation/docs/matrix-lite/reference/alsa.md

 <img class="creator-compatibility-icon" src="../../../img/voice-icon.svg">

 ## Overview
-> Require you to have the <a href="https://github.com/matrix-io/matrixio-kernel-modules#option-1-package-installation" target="_blank">MATRIX Kernel Modules</a> installed.
+> Requires you to have the <a href="https://github.com/matrix-io/matrixio-kernel-modules#option-1-package-installation" target="_blank">MATRIX Kernel Modules</a> installed.

-The following sections bellow will go over how to retrieve Microphone input through ALSA.
+The following sections below will go over how to retrieve microphone input through ALSA.

 ## Import Statement
 ```language-js